svylabs/fib-crypto/README.md

 I designed and implemented a simple crypto system for digital signatures based on Fibonacci numbers using the **Vadja's**[1]  identity.
-It is not proven yet, and there are several hypothesis in this system which are not proven and hence the system may be flawed.
+There system works based on some assumptions that are yet to be proven or disproven.

 # Fibonacci-Vadja Crypto System